Home Β» Blog Β» Painting Tips Β» Colour Theory for Absolute Beginners

-Color has an influential effect on painting.
-Frequently, artists look for the best color that conveys the idea or feeling they want to express.
+Colour has an influential effect on painting.
+Frequently, artists look for the best colour that conveys the idea or feeling they want to express.

-Color is one of the 7 elements of art and is a powerful way for an artist to convey their message and emotion.
-There are no universal rules as to what color conveys what emotion, so it is up to the individual artist to decide how they want their painting to express their feelings or ideas.
+Colour is one of the 7 elements of art and is a powerful way for an artist to convey their message and emotion.
+There are no universal rules about which colour conveys which emotion, so it is up to the individual artist to decide how they want their painting to express their feelings or ideas.

-As a beginning artist, you probably don’t have a wide variety of colors in your paint box, so you try to mix the color you need from what you have.
+As a beginning artist, you probably don’t have a wide variety of colours in your paint box, so you try to mix the colour you need from what you have.

-The more you paint, the more comfortable you will become with your color choice and how the colors interact with each other.
+The more you paint, the more comfortable you will become with your colour choices and how the colours interact.

-The way colors are mixed together can also change the tone of a painting and how it is received by those viewing it.
+The way colours are mixed together can also change the tone of a painting and how it is received by those viewing it.

-The use of color in your artwork works the same way as marketing a product.
-It takes a few seconds for people to decide if they like a product; that decision is mostly based on color.
+The use of colour in your artwork works the same way as marketing a product.
+It takes a few seconds for people to decide if they like a product; that decision is mostly based on colour.

-In a painting, people are attracted to the overall colors, how they work together, and how they express the emotion or mood of the piece.
+In a painting, people are attracted to the overall colours, how they work together, and how they express the piece’s emotion or mood.

-Here are some of the basics of color theory.
+Here are some of the basics of colour theory.

 This post may contain affiliate links.
 If you click a link and buy, I may receive a small commission.
 Please see my full privacy policy for details.

-There are a few basic color theory terms that would be helpful to understand before continuing with learning about color theory.
+There are a few basic colour theory terms that are helpful to understand before continuing to learn about colour theory.

 Hue

-Hue refers to pure color or base color.
-It is generally the first color the human eye sees when looking at an object.
-The primary and secondary colors, red, yellow, blue, green, violet, and orange, are usually called hues.
-For example, raspberry would have a red hue since its base color is red.
+Hue refers to pure colour or base colour.
+It is generally the first colour the human eye sees when looking at an object.
+The primary and secondary colours, red, yellow, blue, green, violet, and orange, are usually called hues.
+For example, a raspberry would have a red hue since its base colour is red.

 Saturation or Chroma

-Color saturation or chroma is the intensity of a color relative to its own brightness.
-It describes how vivid or bright a color is.
-You can tone down the saturation of a color by adding a little grey or a complementary color.
+Colour saturation or chroma is the intensity of a colour relative to its own brightness.
+It describes how vivid or bright a colour is.
+You can tone down a colour’s saturation by adding a little grey or a complementary colour.
 For example, you can tone down or desaturate a bright green by adding a little red, which is its complement.
-I explain more about complementary colors below.
+I explain more about complementary colours below.

 Tonal Value

-Tonal value refers to how light or dark a color is.
+Tonal value refers to how light or dark a colour is.
 The value scale, sometimes referred to as a greyscale, ranges from white to black, with various strengths of grey in between.
-If you take a color, say red, and add various amounts of black or white to it, you can create a red value scale.
-It should be noted that black and white are not always the best choices to lighten or darken a color.
-Sometimes yellow works better to lighten, and sometimes blue, purple, or raw umber works better to darken a color.
+If you take a colour, say red, and add various amounts of black or white to it, you can create a red value scale.
+It should be noted that black and white are not always the best choices for lightening or darkening a colour.
+Sometimes yellow works better to lighten, and sometimes blue, purple, or raw umber works better to darken a colour.

 Tint

-In art, tint is a color mixed with white to lighten it.
-A tint will always be lighter than the original color.
+In art, tint is a colour mixed with white to lighten it.
+A tint will always be lighter than the original colour.

 Shade

-A shade is a color mixed with black to darken it.
+A shade is a colour mixed with black to darken it.

-For more information on tonal value as well as tints and shades, see my post on Tints, Tones, and Shades.
+For more information on tonal value, tints, and shades, see my post on Tints, Tones, and Shades.

-The color wheel was designed by Sir Isaac Newton in 1666 and is still used today.
+The colour wheel was designed by Sir Isaac Newton in 1666 and is still used today.

-A color wheel is basically a wheel divided into the primary colors, red, yellow, and blue, and their secondary and tertiary colors.
-It is used to show the relationship between colors.
-The color wheel is a useful tool for understanding color theory.
+A colour wheel is basically a wheel divided into the primary colours, red, yellow, and blue, and their secondary and tertiary colours.
+It is used to show the relationship between colours.
+The colour wheel is a useful tool for understanding colour theory.

-Studying the color wheel and understanding how different colors mix is a must for an artist.
-Color wheels are relatively inexpensive to buy and are a great tool to help with color mixing.
+Studying the colour wheel and understanding how different colours mix is a must for an artist.
+Colour wheels are relatively inexpensive to buy and are a great tool to help with colour mixing.
 I use this one.

 Primary Colors

-The primary colors are blue, red, and yellow.
-They cannot be made by mixing other colors, hence the term primary.
-From these three colors, all other colors are made.
+The primary colours are blue, red, and yellow.
+They cannot be made by mixing other colours; hence the term “primary”.
+From these three colours, all other colours are made.

-Primary colors can be mixed to create secondary colors that can then be mixed again to make tertiary colors.
+Primary colours can be mixed to create secondary colours that can then be mixed again to make tertiary colours.

-Primary colors are the original hues that make up all other colors in the world.
-These primary colors cannot be created by any other color or combination of colors and cannot be a mixture of two other colors.
+Primary colours are the original hues that make up all other colours in the world.
+These primary colours cannot be created by any other colour or combination of colours, nor can they be a mixture of two other colours.

 Secondary Colors

-Mixing any two of the primary colors together will give you a secondary color.
-Mixing all three primary colors together will give you a muddy, murky grey.
-The chart below explains the primary color mixes.
+Mixing any two of the primary colours together will give you a secondary colour.
+Mixing all three primary colours together will give you a muddy, murky grey.
+The chart below explains the primary colour mixes.

 red + blue = violet red + yellow = orange